+Aseptic meningitis causes approximately 72% of meningitis cases, whereas bacterial and fungal meningitis cause approximately 8% each of the rest of cases (28).
 The classical triad of symptoms of meningitis are fever, nuchal rigidity (neck stiffness), and change in mental status.
-The classical triad was present in less than 30% in a clinical series of patients with bacterial meningitis (69; 09), and the diagnostic sensitivity was poor (78).
+The classical triad was present approximately 41% of patients with acute bacterial meningitis (08) and is more common in patients older than 60 years (76).
+The diagnostic sensitivity was poor (79).
 Highly suggestive of bacterial meningitis are lethargy, stupor, and seizure activity.
-Changes in mental status are less common in viral meningitis than in bacterial meningitis (85).
-Patients with pneumococcal disease are more likely to have seizures, focal neurologic symptoms, and a reduced conscious level (79).
-The presence of petechiae strongly implicates Neisseria meningitidis (21).
+Changes in mental status are less common in viral meningitis than in bacterial meningitis (86).
+Patients with pneumococcal disease are more likely to have seizures, focal neurologic symptoms, and a reduced conscious level (80).
+The presence of petechiae strongly implicates Neisseria meningitidis (20).

 Headache is very common in people infected by human immunodeficiency virus (HIV)/acquired immune deficiency syndrome (AIDS) and may be a part of the symptomatology of both acute and chronic HIV infection.
-Headache prevalence was 28%, with 5% of all participants meeting criteria for migraine among HIV-infected adults in rural Uganda (64).
+Headache prevalence was 28% to 80% among HIV-infected adults in Africa (65; 40).
+Among them, 5% of all participants meeting criteria for migraine (65).
 In most cases, headache is dull and bilateral.
 Headache severity, frequency, and disability seem associated with severity of HIV infection as indicated by CD4 cell count, or viral load, or both, but not with the duration of HIV infection or the number of prescribed antiretroviral medications (35).
 A minority of patients with HIV have headache attributable to opportunistic infections.
 The most common intracranial infections associated with HIV infection and causing headache are toxoplasmosis and cryptococcal meningitis.
 The ICHD-III put this headache in the appendix A9.3 Headache attributed to human immunodeficiency virus (HIV) infection (29).
 The evidence of causation has to be demonstrated by at least two of the following: (1) headache has developed in temporal relation to the onset of HIV infection, (2) headache has developed or significantly worsened in temporal relation to worsening of HIV infection as indicated by CD4 cell count, or viral load, or both, (3) headache has significantly improved in parallel with improvement in HIV infection as indicated by CD4 cell count, or viral load, or both.
 The diagnosis needs to demonstrate the following: the development of headache in a temporal relation to the onset of HIV infection, worsening/improving with a decrease/increase in CD4 cell counts, or increase/decrease in viral load (29).
 A separate category is created for headaches caused by a specific infection or by the use of antiretroviral drugs (33).
 Antiretroviral drugs can also cause headache.

 Headache is the fifth most common symptom of COVID‐19 infection, and the pooled prevalence of headache is 14.7% (27).
-The headaches related to COVID-19 can be classified by the two phases of the disease (07; 10; 73).
+The headaches related to COVID-19 can be classified by the two phases of the disease (07; 09; 73).
 The first phase (influenza-like phase) is a diffuse pain that is moderate in intensity and attributed to systemic viral infection.
 The second phase (the cytokine storm phase) is a severe, rapid-onset, and unrelenting pain with migraine‐like features.
+COVID-19-associated headache usually begins within 24 hours of infection and lasts for 7 days on average (22).
+A persistent headache lasting over a month developed in 13% of patients (22).
 Whenever headache is associated with fever, neck stiffness, light sensitivity, and nausea, or vomiting, headache attributed to viral meningitis or encephalitis should be suspected and further investigated.

 In most of cases, headache remits with resolution of the infection.
 However, the infection may remain active for months, leading to chronic headache.
 In a minority of cases, headache persists for more than three months after resolution of the causative infection (29).